Berrios struggles as White Sox end three-game skid with 5-2 win over Blue Jays

 Toronto entered play 4 1/2 games behind the Boston Red Sox in the race for the second American League wild-card spot.
 The Blue Jays started the day with a 13.1-per cent chance of making the playoffs, according to FanGraphs.

-Announced attendance was 14,553 and the game took three hours 12 minutes to play.

 Notes: Toronto pitching coach Pete Walker was ejected by home plate umpire Mark Carlson after a mound visit in the first inning. ...
 The White Sox reinstated utilityman Leury García from the 10-day injured list before the game and optioned right-hander Ryan Burr to triple-A Charlotte. ...
+Outfielders Joe Carter, Devon White and Shawn Green recorded an assist apiece for Toronto against the California Angels on July 5, 1995. ...
 The Blue Jays will send left-hander Robbie Ray (9-5, 2.79 ERA) to the mound Wednesday night against right-hander Lucas Giolito (9-9, 3.77).

 This report by The Canadian Press was first published Aug.
 24, 2021.